 Developers can use Google’s interactive research tool ('Think with Google') for:

 - guidance on how to understand consumer behaviour;

 - developer tools to grow app audience by understanding the demographics of the app users; and

 - developer statistics on the interests of users in a specific region or country, among other things.

 Through Google’s translation services, apps can be translated into up to 48 languages.
-We also provide developers with recommendations on where in the app developers may want to prioritize localized translations.
-We have created a page with tips to succeed in specific regions (APAC, EMEA, Latin America, and North America).
-These articles explain how to localize an app by publishing in one of the local languages and offering promotions during holiday events.
+We also provide developers with recommendations on where in the app developers may want to prioritise localised translations.
+We have created a page with tips to succeed in specific regions (APAC, EMEA, Latin America and North America).
+These articles explain how to localise an app by publishing in one of the local languages and offering promotions during holiday events.

 App ratings and reviews